codingblocks/eck-k8s-skaffold/readme.md

   - Health/Status checks
   - Debugging

+## Conclusion

+I love Elastic, Kubernetes and Skaffold.
+If your org has already decided to run Elastic Stack in Kubernetes, then I think Skaffold is a no-brainer.
+Even if you're org isn't using Kubernetes, I think it's a great choice, better than docker-compose for example, because of it's tie-ins with CI/CD.

 - What now?
 - Install skaffold, Docker, Create a skaffold.yaml file and go live your best lyfe!